R. Fred Lewis: Career

 Following graduation from law school, Lewis attended and graduated from the United States Army A.G.
 School after acting as commander of the corps of cadets for the University of Miami ROTC program.
 He graduated as its top student, receiving the Order of World Wars superior achievement honor.
 Upon discharge from the military, Lewis entered private practice in Miami, specializing in civil trial and appellate litigation.
 He left practice upon his appointment to the Florida supreme court, effective January 1, 1999.

-Selected as Florida's citizen of the year in 2001, by the Florida Council, Lewis has been heavily involved in children's issues, serving as a member of the board of directors of Miami Children's Hospital and many of its committees and panels.
-While in private practice, he was involved in providing counseling to families with disabled children and provided pro bono legal services and counseling for cancer patients seeking proper treatment for multiple conditions.
+Selected as Florida's citizen of the year in 2001, by the Florida Council, Lewis was heavily involved in children's issues, serving as a member of the board of directors of Miami Children's Hospital and many of its committees and panels.
+While in private practice, he helped provide counseling to families with disabled children and provided pro bono legal services and counseling for cancer patients seeking proper treatment for multiple conditions.
 In 2001, he also received the "everyday hero" award for his outstanding contributions to community service in Florida.